-3. Develop action plans to support students who have not mastered the standards through re-teach lessons, small group instruction, push-in or pull-out intervention services PLC-CTTs CSP August 2022 - May 2023 Remediation materials PLC-CTT sign in sheets and notes Protocol document for identifying students in need of Tier 3 Interventions Academic performance scores to determine growth 4.
+3. Develop action plans to support students who have not mastered the standards through re-teach lessons, small group instruction, push-in or pull-out intervention services 14 PLC-CTTs CSP August 2022 - May 2023 Remediation materials PLC-CTT sign in sheets and notes Protocol document for identifying students in need of Tier 3 Interventions Academic performance scores to determine growth 4.
 Utilize Math and/or Reading Interventionist on a push-in/pull-out basis to help ensure continuous improvement for all students.
-Math Interventionist?
-Reading Interventionist?
-August 2022 - May 2023 Remediation materials Reading/Writing strategies PLC-CTT sign in sheets and notes Protocol document for identifying students in need of Tier 3 Interventions Academic performance scores to determine growth 5.
-Focus on academic performance data (school wide, grade level, and classroom level Tier 1, 2, and 3 recommendations as a response to data at the school wide, subgroup, or individual student level).
-MTSS Facilitator MTSS Team members IDI August 2022 - May 2023 Academic performance data PLC-CTT sign in sheets and notes Protocol document for identifying students in need of Tier 3 Interventions Academic performance scores to determine growth 6.
+15 Math Interventionist Reading Interventionist August 2022 - May 2023 Remediation materials Reading/Writing strategies PLC-CTT sign in sheets and notes Protocol document for identifying students in need of Tier 3 Interventions Academic performance scores to determine growth 6.
 Provide student data chats after the school's standards-based preassessment and the district's benchmark testing.
 IDI MTSS Dean Dropout Prevention Specialist August 2022 - May 2023 PLC-CTT sign in sheets and notes Protocol document for identifying students in need of Tier 3 Interventions Academic performance scores to determine growth